ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 end
 ```

-Update the `PerkChanged` function with the above code.
+Each time a perk has been purchased, the player's storage data is loaded and stored in the `playerData` variable.
+This will be a table, even if there is no data stored.

 ```lua
 local playerData = Storage.GetPlayerData(buyer)
 ```

-Each time a perk has been purchased, the player's storage data is loaded and stored in the `playerData` variable.
-This will be a table, even if there is no data stored.
+Check to see if the `storageKey` for the perk exists in the player's data.
+If it doesn't, create it and set the resource value to `0`.
+This is done to make sure there is a valid entry for the perk in the `playerData` table.

 ```lua
 if not playerData[perkData.storageKey] then